BashirRased/wp-plugin-rb-theme-helper/readme.txt

 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 == Description ==
-RB Theme Helper is used for theme options, acf post meta data, theme customizer data, default posts & pages data.
+RB Theme Helper is used for theme options.

 == Installation ==
 ### From your WordPress dashboard